AlexHenderson/identityws/README.md

 Version 1.0 September 2015

-## This repository will be opened following the SIMS XX conference in Seattle, 2015.  ##
+## This repository will be opened following the SIMS XX conference in Seattle, 2015.
+Email <alex.henderson@manchester.ac.uk> if you would like to be informed when the code is available. ##

 ### How do I get set up? ###